What is an Ecological Footprint?

 The term “Environmental Footprint”, also known as “Ecological Footprint”, refers to the long-term negative impacts of human activities on the natural environment.
 In other words, these are the things we do that deplete our natural resources like overconsumption, pollution, or simply being greedy without thinking about the survival of the next generation.
 It’s just like too much demand for very limited resources.

 2. What are the Types of Environmental Footprint?

 - Carbon Footprint.
 This category considers the amount of excessive greenhouse gases that are released into the atmosphere.
 It takes into account the severity of Global Warming, and eventually Climate Change.
-Examples of this category are vehicular emissions and other forms of incineration process.
+Examples of this category are vehicular emissions and other forms of the incineration process.

 - Water Footprint.
-This type of footprint measures the impact of human activities to remaining available freshwater resources.
+This type of footprint measures the impact of human activities on remaining available freshwater resources.
 It includes several factors like the water’s volume, quantity, and of course, quality.
 Examples of this category are wasted freshwater resources or direct contamination through the introduction of pollutants in reservoirs.